 - Mental burden.
-When business owners finance invoices, they have to make sure cash is available wherever a payment is due to the factoring company.
+When business owners finance invoices, they have to make sure cash is available wherever payment is due to the financing company.
 When they factor invoices, they don’t have to keep an eye on their bank account because the fee has already been withheld from the advance.
 Additionally, the factoring company handles the payment collection and late payers.
 (At FundThrough, we always talk to you before contacting your customers.)

 Why Do Business Owners Fund Invoices?

-Simply put, invoice funding can certainly help business owners make payroll, pay suppliers, and handle an emergency.
-But it can also be used to fulfill large orders or projects from well-known customers.
-Or ramp up production and service when you get a big break and the bookings are rolling in.
-It’s a fact that you need cash to grow your business.
+Simply put, invoice funding can help business owners make payroll, pay suppliers, and handle an emergency.
+But it can also be used to fulfill large orders or projects from well-known or creditworthy customers.
+Or ramp up production and service when you get a big break, and the bookings are rolling in.
+It’s a fact that having cash in the bank lets you grow your business.
 Funding invoices is one way to get it.

-Getting back to why business owners fund invoices, those are all the logical reasons, but they’re not the only reasons.
-We’d be remiss if we didn’t mention how much stress business owners are under when they need better cash flow.
-Not only can it seem like a difficult problem to solve, it takes their attention away from the important work of serving their customers and growing their business.
+Getting back to why business owners fund invoices, those are all logical reasons, but they’re not the only reasons.
+We can’t ignore how much stress business owners are under when they need better cash flow.
+Not only is it a difficult problem to solve, but it also takes their attention away from the important work of serving their customers and growing their business.
 (If this is you, see if you qualify for FundThrough.)

-When to Use Invoice Factoring vs Invoice Financing
+Invoice Factoring vs Invoice Financing: How Clients Decided

-That’s the question we posed to our customers to get a clear understanding of how factoring and funding help them in different ways and in different situations.
-Seeing their responses in their own words will give you more insight into choosing a funding option along with ways you could use invoice factoring to grow.
+That’s the question we posed to our customers to get a clear understanding of how invoice factoring vs invoice financing helps them in different ways and in different situations.
+Seeing their responses in their own words will give you more insight into choosing a funding option, along with ways you could use invoice factoring to grow.
 Here’s what they have to say about invoice financing vs factoring.

 I use invoice factoring when…